Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 * a tool change will result in a changed Z distance.
 The endpoint Mnoap is changed to the new tool length.

 # M208 limits
-M208 limits the allowable cubic area by setting X, Y, Z limits.
-Printing is only allowed inside this area (an execption is while homing).
-With 5 axis robots (AC or BC), the letters A, B, C can also be specified.
-In this case, the limit is not a cartesian coordinate, but the A, B, C angles in degrees.
-This is redundant to The first and second An parameter.

-The robotic print area is not cubic in most cases, so the workspace differs from the M208 setting.
-Configuration can set M208 too small or too big:
-* setting too small to a safe, always printable area
-* setting too big around the workspace.
-Kinematics does two checks: whether desired print is inside M208 limits and whether it is reachable by the arm lengths and allowed angles.
-If M208 is possible, but not according to the true workspace, an error will be reported.
-Whether a partial print will be done, depends on the printer type (3D printing mode will print partially, CNC mode not).
+M208 limits the allowable printable area to a cube by setting X, Y, Z limits.
+Using it with G1 H1, the values only make sense for linear axes.
+If using X, Y, Z rotary axes, the M208 values should be changed to angle values while defining the homing position with G1 H1 and then set back to the cartesian limits after homing.
+A, B, C values can be used for angle/position (rotary/prismatic axis).

+The M208 limits are controlled when calculating whether the object is printable, together with the reachability by arm lengths and angle restrictions.
+3D printers and CNC are handled slightly different (3D prints partially, CNC not).

 # speed limits: M350, M92, M203, maxVelocity